quequeo/api-quequeo/README.md

     ```bash
     docker-compose up
 2. Production:
-Ensure all environment variables (e.g., POSTGRES_HOST, AWS_S3_BUCKET) are set.
+Ensure all environment variables are set.
 Use the CI/CD pipeline for deployment.
 ****
 **License** 📜
 This project is licensed under the MIT License.